apace7/local_volume_database/docs/source/old_yaml_description.rst

 * **velocity** -- stellar velocity/kinematics

   * **vlos_systemic** -- systemic heliocentric velocity of the system.
-Stellar velocities are preferred but some distant objects are from HI observations. [km/s]
+Stellar velocities are preferred but some distant systems only have HI velocities. [km/s]

   * **vlos_sigma** -- stellar velocity dispersion. [km/s]